buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/PropertySets/Pset_Condition.md

+# Pset_Condition

 Determines the state or condition of an element at a particular point in time.
 <!-- end of short definition -->